 The Bottom Line

-Unless you’re planning on working as a fitness professional, such as a personal fitness trainer or exercise specialist, graduating with a baccalaureate in exercise science will not prepare you for a related job with immediate employment straight out of school, but rather further education in grad school – whether it’s a health professional program or for research/teaching.
+Unless you’re planning on working as a fitness professional, such as a personal fitness trainer or exercise specialist, graduating with a baccalaureate in exercise science may not prepare you for a related job with immediate employment straight out of school, but rather further education in grad school – whether it’s a health professional program or for research/teaching.

 You may find exceptions in areas like cardiac rehabilitation or corporate wellness, however these opportunities are few and far between – and even then there may be issues with job security, full-time employment and/or relatively low pay.

 This article provides more information on the study of exercise science, including where it will and won’t get you and how it can be used as stepping stone to various health and fitness career pathways.